-Take two boxes of sardines, and throw the contents into hot water, having first drained away all the oil.
+Take sardines and throw into hot water, having first drained away all the oil.
 A few minutes will free the sardines from grease.
 Pour away the water and dry the fish in a cloth; then scrape away the skins, and pound the sardines in a mortar till reduced to paste; add pepper, salt, and some tiny pieces of lettuce, and spread on the sandwiches, which have been previously cut.
 The lettuce adds very much to the flavor of the sardines.